Information

 +44 (0)771 364 7715

-Commissions and exhibitions include: Nothing, will the last forever (2022) Shining Cliff.
+Commissions and exhibitions include: A tentative piece of ourselves we stake at the boundary: Tomar, Portugal (2024).
+We have found in the ashes what we lost in the fire: Residency.
+METAL (2024).
+Encyclopedia of Us Hull (2018 – ongoing).
+Drawing Paper Show (2023) Newspaper and Bridewell Studios Liverpool.
+Together we are powerful (2023) National Centre for Craft and Design, Nothing, will be the last forever (2022) Shining Cliff.
 Derbyshire; Homelands (2021/2): Metal; Whose Culture?
-(2021): Peterborough Cultural Strategy Group; Encyclopaedia of Us (2019 – ongoing) Three Ways East; Made by Hands (2020) Rotterdam; The John Ruskin Prize (2019); Who Cares?
-(2018/19) Lakeland Arts; Leap of Faith (2018) Yorkshire Sculpture Park and Manchester Met University; Museum of Contemporary Farming (2018) Museum of English Rural Life and Exchange (2017) The Turner Prize and Ferens Art Gallery.
+(2021): Peterborough Cultural Strategy Group; Encyclopedia of Us (2019 – ongoing) Three Ways East; Made by Hands (2020) Rotterdam; The John Ruskin Prize (2019); Who Cares?
+(2018/19) Lakeland Arts; Leap of Faith (2018) Yorkshire Sculpture Park and Manchester Met University; Museum of Contemporary Farming (2018) Museum of English Rural Life.

 I showcase international artists work in a notice board and on a flag pole in my front garden @noticeboardunited

-I presented papers at Re-Scaling the Rural [2022] Denmark and Assembly [2021] a-n/Haarlem Artspace .
+I presented papers at Into another Intensity [2023] OSR Projects, Re-Scaling the Rural [2022] Denmark and Assembly [2021] a-n/Haarlem Artspace .

 This website is a collaboration with An Endless Supply.